I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Over thousands of years, the country’s Aborigines had learned how to survive the fierce conditions of the outback, but the newcomers from Europe died quickly.

 By the mid-1850s, it was dawning on the colonists that they had landed in a place that contained fabulous mineral wealth.
 They had already found gold.
 What other prizes might lie in the “ghastly blank?”
-Diamonds as big as oranges could be sitting on the ground.
+Diamonds as big as oranges could be sitting on the ground waiting to be picked up.

 The Royal Society of Victoria decided an expedition into the unknown was needed and began raising funds for the venture.
 The grand plan was to find a route from south to north across the continent, a journey that would go, in part, through the Simpson Desert.